adobebc/web-apps-sdk/API-endpoints/index.md

 * CRM
 * eCommerce

-To get started with the APIs, [http://docs.businesscatalyst.com/content/developer-guides/APIs/getting-started.html](refer to our getting started article.)
+To get started with the APIs, [refer to our getting started article.](http://docs.businesscatalyst.com/content/developer-guides/APIs/getting-started.html)